![]() deutsches Glossar |

 A pivoting or flexible frog that is operated by a

-switch machine to
+point machine to

 close the rail gap at the frog in accordance to the route that is set up.